MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

-Use the left and right arrow (keyboard) keys in this viewer to switch between the different b-values ('shells') of the response function, if it has more than one (this would for example be the case for the outputs of the ``dhollander`` algorithm).
+Use the left and right arrow (keyboard) keys in this viewer to switch between the different b-values ('shells') of the response function, if it has more than one b-value (this would for example be the case for the outputs of the ``dhollander`` algorithm).

 It may also be helpful to check which voxels were selected by the algorithm to estimate the response function(s) from.
 For any